DanielTamkin/sout.js/README.md

 msgApp.bracket('This message is bracketed');
 msgApp.bracket('This bracketed message is green','green');
 msgApp.bracket('This bracketed message is red','red');
-msgApp.bracket('You can change the tab ammount of brackets','',1);
+msgApp.bracket('You can change the tab amount of brackets','',1);
 msgApp.bracket('Allowing you to have indenting','',1);
 ```
 Output: